Formerly Known as the Justice League: I Can't Believe It's Not the Justice League

 Booster Gold and Blue Beetle work at the (literal) fast-food restaurant from Hell, in JLA Classified #6, which included the third installment of the six-part miniseries I Can't Believe It's Not the Justice League.

-A six-issue sequel to Formerly Known as the Justice League, I Can't Believe It's Not the Justice League, was produced by Giffen, DeMatteis, and Maguire in 2004, but its publication was held off until 2005, after DC's Identity Crisis, in which Sue Dibny is killed, had run its course.
+Giffen, DeMatteis, and Maguire created a six-issue sequel to Formerly Known as the Justice League, I Can't Believe It's Not the Justice League, in 2004.
+Its publication was held off until 2005, after the end of the series Identity Crisis, in which Sue Dibny was killed.

 I Can't Believe It's Not the Justice League, published in JLA Classified #4-9, finds the Super Buddies settling into their roles as superheroes for hire.
-Elongated Man is bragging about Sue allegedly being pregnant, when she is, in fact, not pregnant.
+Elongated Man is bragging about Sue allegedly being pregnant, when she is really not.
 Fire and Mary Batson (Mary Marvel's alter ego) become roommates, much to the distaste of Mary's brother Billy Batson (a.k.a.
 Captain Marvel).
 Captain Atom has quit the team because of the incident with Mary from the previous miniseries and sued Maxwell Lord, leading him to attempt to recruit Power Girl and Guy Gardner to join the team.
 Gardner causes several problems of his own: he is opening a bar next door to the Super Buddies' strip mall headquarters, and he takes delight in sexually harassing Fire, Sue, Power Girl, and Mary Marvel.